COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Recurrent Neuroblastoma in Patients Initially Classified as Intermediate Risk

-Among 479 patients with intermediate-risk neuroblastoma treated on the COG-A3961 clinical trial, 42 patients developed disease progression.
-The rate was 10% of those with favorable biology and 17% of those with unfavorable biology.
-Thirty patients had locoregional recurrence, 11 patients had metastatic recurrence, and 1 patient had both types of recurrent disease.
+Among 479 patients with intermediate-risk neuroblastoma treated in the COG-A3961 clinical trial, 42 patients developed disease progression.
+The recurrence rate was 10% of those with favorable biology and 17% of those with unfavorable biology.
+Thirty patients had locoregional recurrences, 11 had metastatic recurrences, and 1 had both types of recurrent disease.
 Six of the 42 patients died of disease, while 36 patients responded to therapy.
 Thus, most patients with intermediate-risk neuroblastoma and disease progression may be salvaged.

 Treatment options for locoregional recurrent neuroblastoma initially classified as intermediate risk include the following:

 Locoregional recurrence of neuroblastoma with favorable biology that occurs more than 3 months after completion of chemotherapy may be treated surgically.
 If resection is less than near total, then additional chemotherapy may be given.
 Chemotherapy should be selected on the basis of previous chemotherapy received.